Trap Types: Current Status and Possible Changes

 - The legal property boundary where the trap is set, unless granted written permission by the adjacent landowner or lessee (this restriction does not apply to properties of 10 acres or more)

-- Must be fully submerged in water
+- Must be submerged in water at the time of set

 Education Requirements